 Weekly Class Descriptions

-Free Introduction to Meditation Series: Thursdays in May, 7:30-8:15am with George Simonson.
+Free Introduction to Meditation Series: Dates TBA 7:30-8:15am with George Simonson.
 Meditation will be introduced as a natural and straightforward practice that anyone can do.
 We’ll emphasize comfort and dispel mystery, practice for a while, and investigate walking meditation.
 Practitioners will have a chance to ask questions during each session.
 George Simonsson is a trained meditation instructor in the Shambhala tradition, a modern Western Buddhist lineage descended from the Buddhism of Tibet.

-Free Introduction to Feldenkrais: Wednesday, May 23, 5:30-6:45pm with Marilyn Hardy.
+Free Introduction to Feldenkrais: Dates TBA with Marilyn Hardy.
 Experience the uniqueness and benefits of The Feldenkrais Method® by using your body to re-program your brain.
 It’s simple, relaxing, and interesting… Discover the Cleverness of your Nervous System!

 - Enhance Your Yoga Practice